 July: Where does your money go

 The goal was to become even more aware of your spending habits.
-If you can’t quite seem to tackle your budget, you might be able to find potential pitfalls by tracking your spending.
+If you're not ready to tackle your budget, find potential pitfalls by tracking your spending.

 This month was all about making use of the budgeting tools at your fingertips, literally.
 Have you checked out Online Banking’s tools?
 If not, do so.
 You will not regret it.
 And, if you want some help, chat with one of our awesome team members!
-Just scroll down the right-hand side of this page until you see the webchat button.
-It looks like this:
+Just click the "Let's Chat!" button during chat hours on the right-hand side of this page.

 You can also call us at 800.433.1837.

 July’s saving tip was all about using a budget to find extra savings.
-Budgets can be scary business, but Numerica’s Online Banking tools really do make it easier to spot those cracks in the foundation and figure out where you might be losing savings.
+Budgets can be scary business.
+Numerica’s Online Banking tools make it easier to spot cracks in the foundation and find savings.